Skip to content

 • Filling the pan.
 You don’t want to fill the muffin cups all the way with batter.
 Only about 1/2 to 2/3 of the way full so that they have room to rise while baking.
 I’ve found that using a large cookie scoop to fill each cup is the perfect amount.

 • Toothpick test.
 Stick a toothpick in the centers to test if they are done.
-Also try not to open the oven too much while baking (so that the heat doesn’t escape and cause the cupcakes to deflate).
+Also, try not to open the oven too much while baking (so that the heat doesn’t escape and cause the cupcakes to deflate).

 • Cool before frosting.
 It’s important that you let the cupcakes cool completely before adding the frosting on top.
-If they are still warm, the frosting could melt and won’t hold it’s shape.
+If they are still warm, the frosting could melt and won’t hold its shape.

 • Top with extras.
 To take these cupcakes to the next level, drizzle with a homemade caramel sauce and add an extra sprinkle of cinnamon or pumpkin pie spice.